Back to The Life of the True Church

 Even in times of persecution, Catholics did not therefore become anarchic.
 They understood both principles together: normally sends, and when ordinary structures are broken still does not cease to govern.
 Extraordinary provision is still ecclesial provision.
 The hidden chapel, the hunted priest, and the scattered flock all remained under a divine order they did not invent.

 That historical witness exposes two modern errors at once.
 One error imagines that institutional recognition alone is enough, even when mission flows from false claimants.
 The other imagines that necessity abolishes mission altogether and lets private conviction replace ecclesial sending.
 Catholic history accepts neither.
+This is why the faithful have to learn to reason carefully here. is not a technical nuisance.
+It is one of the ways Christ protects souls from being ruled by private men.

 This is why the question of is not secondary.
 Without it, ministry slides toward personality, platform, and improvisation.
 Men begin to speak and act as though private certainty were enough to govern the flock.
 But Christ did not found a religion of self-sent shepherds.
 He founded a that governs.